daniilantonenko/SMART_LED/README.md

 - [ ] Read config ini form SD
 - [ ] Get a unique device name from Home Assistant
 - [ ] Wiring diagram
+- [ ] Automatic update over the air
+- [ ] Printing the device body on a 3D printer